 Ensure consistent messaging and customer experience.

-The next challenge of a well-aligned sales process is ensuring consistent messaging along the sales process with appropriate content and information available at the right point in each customer’s journey.
+The next challenge of a well-aligned sales process and successful sales team alignment is ensuring consistent messaging along the sales process with appropriate content and information available at the right point in each customer’s journey.

 From initial marketing content to demo videos, sales outreach, qualification, and objection handling, it is essential that your sales team is aligned on messaging.
 Inconsistent messaging, outlandish product promises at different points of the sales process can make a buyer’s experience inconsistent and handovers awkward and complicated.
 There is nothing worse than informing a prospect that something a sales colleague promised is not in fact possible or feasible.